unicitynetwork/aggregator-subscription/README.md

 Note that if the payment fails, it may need to be manually completed (or refunded) by the server operator(s).
 For example, it may happen that network goes down in the middle of the payment, or the user could send the wrong amount of tokens.

-Information about they key can be accessed any time using the following endpoint:
+Information about the key can be accessed any time using the following endpoint:

 **Request:**

-`GET /api/payment/key/sk_a70c32027c2246aa8dcdac178e79df41
+`GET /api/payment/key/sk_a70c32027c2246aa8dcdac178e79df41`
-`

 **Response:**
 ```JSON